Test Example

 - mpctls

-For more details about these two models, you can refer to the Overview section.
+For more details about these two modes, you can refer to the Overview section.

-// Set zkTLS mode, default is proxy model.
+// Set zkTLS mode, default is proxy mode.

 primusZKTLS.setAttMode({